 For a moment, it seemed to you that the brand had reached out to you, and interacted with you in various ways.

-This is how experiential marketing campaign works.
-The product or the service touches you in several intangible ways on several touchpoints.
+This is how an experiential marketing campaign works.
+The product or the service touches you in several intangible ways on several touchpoints during the course of experiential marketing.

-Also known as engagement marketing, this highly personalized marketing activity is used by B2C and B2B brands and marketers.
+Also known as engagement marketing, experiential marketing is a highly personalized marketing activity is used by B2C and B2B brands and marketers.

 Experiential Marketing and the Psychological Impact